day8/re-frame-10x/README.md

 ## Usage

+- **Make sure you have followed all of the installation instructions above.**

 - Start up your application.

 - Once it is loaded, focus the document window and press `ctrl-h` to slide open the trace panel and enable tracing.